Our charity go above and beyond for those in South Tyneside, Sunderland and the surrounding areas.

 With the generous support of our staff, patients, their families and friends, we are able to:

 - make our hospitals more comfortable for those who need them

 - provide the necessary extras that make a difference

 Our work is made possible by those who donate, fundraise and volunteer to support our charity.
 Some have even left a gift in their will to continue making a difference even after they have left us.

-We support projects and initiatives ranging all the way from children's wards through to care of the elderly.
-It would be difficult to put all we do into one place, but here are four examples of how we make a difference.
+We support projects and initiatives ranging all the way from children's wards through to care of the older persons.
+It would be difficult to put all we do into one place, but here are some examples of how we have made a difference:

 Our Complementary Therapy room was funded by supporters of Sunderland Cancer Patient Support Centre.
 The room was refurbished and repurposed to become a safe, quiet place for those receiving cancer treatment to receive complementary therapies.
 Therapies are funded by our charity and delivered in partnership with Coping With Cancer North East.